h13i32maru/nclass/README.md

 ## Simple class
 `nClass(prototypeObject)` creates class using prototype object.

-- `initialize` runs automatically when creating object with `new` operator.
+- `initialize` runs automatically when creating instance with `new` operator.
 - value of property in `prototypeObject` must be primitive(number, string, boolean), function or null.
     - if you use object value({}, [], etc), assign in `initialize` function.